 Suppose you are a vegetarian, no need to worry since cruciferous vegetables also contribute to the strength of your bones.
 Include loads of cabbage, broccoli, and green leafy vegetables rich in calcium and vitamin K.

 Whole-grain cereals are high in vitamin D and calcium, so make them an integral part of your diet, particularly if you want to avoid bone disorders.
-They also serve as great alternates for lactose-intolerant people or those who are looking for a non-dairy diet.
+They also serve as great alternatives for lactose-intolerant people or those who are looking for a non-dairy diet.